Dial-up internet, dot matrix printers, saving files on floppy disks– there are many things that are just outdated.

 - Do not easily allow for clickable references within the text

-- Are overwhelmingly not searchable via online browsers
+- Are overwhelmingly not search-optimized for online browsers

 Simply put, the PDF was not designed to be an online publishing medium and, as such, is not evolving to support the modern online searching and reading experiences that readers are increasingly coming to expect.
 A recent article in The Atlantic titled “The Scientific Paper Is Obsolete“ explores the limitations of PDFs and the need for journals, particularly in STEM fields, to adopt internet-based publishing formats in order to support more dynamic presentations of research as well as to make it easier for readers to find articles online.

 While journals don’t have to stop producing PDFs just yet, given how ingrained PDFs have become in research publishing, moving to also publishing articles in HTML is a way that journals can begin to foster a more modern reading experience in line with what scholars and the general public are used to seeing on mainstream content websites.
 As journals dip their toes into more digitally-driven publishing practices, the academic community can begin to catch up, creating opportunities for scholars to embrace new means of presenting research online such as research videos.